-One of my mine exploring trips got canceled at the last minute, on a weekend a few months ago, so I suddenly had some free time on my hands.
+Back in 2012, one of my mine exploring trips got canceled at the last minute, so I suddenly had some free time on my hands.
 I decided to try and find a supposed arrastra and petroglyph site out in the Mojave desert.
 Arrastras are always fun to find because they are so rare besides being historical.
 Petroglyphs are more common but can be equally difficult to locate.
 (Not to mention they are both cool.)

 This particular spot wasn’t a place that I had been to before so I didn’t know what to expect.
 The tip I had on the location seemed right on the mark.
 So, full of confidence, off I went to find them.
 I’d be done by noon!

-After a long drive across the Mojave desert on bumpy roads, I got my old truck there.
+After a long drive across the Mojave desert on bumpy roads, I got my old truck near the site.
 The wash was just a little too narrow for me to drive down.
-That’s ok, as I am out of shape and need the exercise.
+That’s ok, as I am out of shape and needed the exercise.

 I didn’t know exactly where that old arrastra might be, so I would have to scout around for it.
 That’s normal.
 My target is this lonely spring.
 You need water for an arrastra, so it should be here, right?
 (You already know where I am going with this.)

 The spring was pretty boring.
 Just a willow and cottonwood tree and a whole lot of sand.
 (No surface water.)
 A nice spot to perhaps have some lunch but no arrastra.
 Or at least no arrastra that I could see.
 It could be hidden deep in the bushes.
 It sure didn’t look like it though.
 No petroglyphs either.
 Hmm…

 There was evidence of some prospecting though.
 On the other side of the spring, someone built a sizable earthen dam.
 I assume this was an effort to catch rainwater from flash floods.
 Perhaps it could have been to protect something downstream?
 I hiked downstream for